 Puglia lies at the heart of the Mediterranean, caressed by the sun and the sea breezes, and its excellent climate and variegated landscapes have for centuries provided the

 ideal conditions for the development of excellent wine-growing districts and for the growth of avant-garde wineries.
 Wines of Puglia takes this region’s wine-making tradition into the world.
-Between 2017 e 2018, eighteen of Puglia’s best wineries affiliated to the Consorzio del Movimento Turismo del Vino Puglia meet wine lovers and buyers from
+Between 2018 e 2019, twenty-one of Puglia’s best wineries affiliated to the Consorzio del Movimento Turismo del Vino Puglia meet wine lovers and buyers from

 Varvaglione 1921 is located in Leporano, in Salento.
 For four generations, the Varvaglione family has been making quality wines with native grape varieties.
 The owner and winemaker, Cosimo Varvaglione, has brought his vision to the family enterprise, modernizing techniques and increasing production.
 This company is known for its fine wines in the international and domestic markets, earning important recognition and awards.
 The London Financial Times recognized Varvaglione 1921 as one of the fastest growing companies in Europe in 2017.